Visions fugitives: 10. Ridicolosamente

 The left hand plays a simple "up-down" motif repeatedly while the right hand begins a dissonant grace-note based melody.
 The movement, as its title suggests, is jumpy and comical, and usually lasts around a minute and fifteen seconds.

 11. Con vivacità

-This movement's melody is almost-exclusively in upwards or downwards appoggiatura-like scale fragments interspersed with punctuated, accented dissonances.
+This movement's melody is formed almost exclusively of upwards or downwards appoggiatura-like scale fragments interspersed with punctuated, accented dissonances.
 However, the piece has a short, legato middle section in B-flat minor.
 A performance lasts about a minute.

 12. Assai moderato

 This movement is noticeably heavier and more depressed than its predecessors.
 The entire temperament of the piece suggests something is wrong, but in a way which is slightly cautious (as opposed to outright scared), since it is played mostly solidly.
 The movement lasts about a minute.

 13. Allegretto

 At first listen, this movement appears to return to the wandering style introduced to the audience at the beginning of the work.
 It quickly develops, however, but this expansion is limited and just as quickly returns to the beginning melody.
 This movement, in ternary form, is around forty-five seconds in length.